New

 3. Click the publish button

-4. Koji validates your brief and creates the AI interviewer
+4. Koji validates your brief, assigns question IDs, creates the AI interviewer (and voice agents if enabled)

 5. Your interview link is generated and ready to share